LavaMoat/across/README.md

 ## Core Values

-1. It makes sure that a message passed on from script A to script B **really did came from script A** and not any other entity.
+SSC makes sure that a message passed on from script A to script B

+1. **really did come from the sender script** and not any other entity.
-2. It makes sure that a message passed on from script A to script B **was not tampered** by any other entity.
+2. **was not tampered** by any other entity.
-3. It makes sure that a message passed on from script A to script B **was not read** by any other entity.
+3. **was not read** by any other entity.

 ## Usage